whipowill/d2-qolbot/README.md

 	- It will fail, but the game will remember this address for the bots.
 	- Host a TCP/IP game on the character you wish to play.
 - Run ``D2bot.exe``.
-- Modify your bot profile:
+- Modify your bot profiles:
 	- ``Entry Script`` is ``C:\your\path\to\d2-qolbot\src\d2bs\kolbot\D2BotTcpIpJoin.dbj``.
 - Modify your bot scripts:
 	- Set ``Scripts.Follower`` to ``true``